x13machine/ubuntu-demon-creator/README.md

 # ubuntu-demon-creator
-I made this script for other automated bash scripts and to fix some bugs in this script: https://gist.github.com/naholyr/4275302.
+I made this script for other automated bash scripts and to fix some bugs in this https://gist.github.com/naholyr/4275302.

 Example: